Lamination vs Varnish Explained

 Varnish setup is faster, particularly for flood coating.
 It involves pumping fluid into the tray and engaging the anilox.
 However, wash-up times for varnish stations can be longer, especially if switching between varnish types or special effect coatings.

-Waste is higher with lamination.
+Waste is higher with lamination, especially in the production of custom labels.
 Every time the press stops or the laminate roll needs changing, material is wasted.
 Additionally, lamination creates a thicker matrix waste stream, which can fill waste winders faster and increase disposal weight and costs.

 Select lamination for any unsuspecting environment where the product faces outdoor exposure.
 UV-blocking laminates can extend the lightfastness of inks, preventing fading from sun exposure.
-This is critical for garden products, window decals, and exterior equipment signage.
+This is critical for garden products, window decals, and exterior equipment signage, where choosing the perfect finish can impact durability and visual appeal.

 Products prone to leakage or spillage during use require lamination.
 This includes automotive fluids, industrial cleaners, and cosmetics containing oils.
 The barrier properties ensure that the branding remains intact even if the product coats the outside of the container.